jiwang6/compsci210/README.md

 concepts previously practiced.

 ### Lab22
 Completion of lab relied heavily on other students.
 Need to review file IO and datastructures for future labs and assessments.

 ### Lab23
 Mainly file IO practice with a tinge of memory allocation.
 Lab24 should have more practice with malloc, calloc, free, etc.

+### Lab24
+Literally just realloc() practice.
+Check the code not working at all and me failing this class tbh lmfao.

 ## PEX
 What does PEX really stand for?
 No one really knows.